whyteaz/global.hackathon/Teams/Aleph-null/ABOUT.md

-Welcome to The Aleph-Null Page of AWESOME
+Welcome to the Team Aleph-Null Page of AWESOME
 ===========================================